aditya-agr3/seeker-app/README.md

 ## Notes

 -   Do not directly commit in `main` branch
--   Create a new branch for each feature
+-   Create a new branch for each feature & create PR for the same, will review it and merge
 -   Do not commit `node_modules` folder
 -   Do not commit `.env` file